Subscribe for only $15 to access all of our content

 By purchasing the series you'll not only learn more about Elixir and Phoenix - you'll be supporting ElixirCasts so we can continue to produce high quality Elixir content.

 Learn more in less time.
-The series is about 45 minutes long and requires a one-time purchase of $29.
+The series is about 45 minutes long and is included when you subscribe to the Alchemist's Edition.

 Some things we'll cover: